Ephesians Chapter Five

 Ephesians 5:9 & 10

-(for the fruit of the light consists in all goodness, righteousness and truth) and find out what pleases the Lord.
+for the fruit of the light is in every kind of goodness, rightness and truth - try to determine what will please the Lord.

 Fruit is naturally produced by a tree when it has plenty of water and light.
 Likewise, when we are children of God, fruit should be produced as we study His Word to find out what pleases Him.
 The water for our tree is the very Word of God and God Himself is our light as He lives in us through the Holy Spirit.
 That fruit will be that we seek to do the right thing as defined by God's Word in every part of our lives and at all times.
 We not only read and study the Word but we also will put it into action as children of God.